Family-friendly East Bay breweries

 Location: 226 Shoreline Highway, Mill Valley

-By far this is not an exhaustive list of family-friendly breweries in the East Bay so we’d love to hear from you.
+This is not an exhaustive list of family-friendly breweries in the East Bay, so we’d love to hear from you.
 What are your favorites?
 Have you tried any on this list?

 xxx